Understanding “Joint Custody” Laws in Illinois

 • Both parents are to have access to a child’s official records.

 Parenting plans identify how children will spend birthdays and other holidays; transportation arrangements; when supervision is required; and other considerations.
-The law provides that a parent who has not been granted significant decision-making activities will still be entitled to a reasonable parenting time schedule with the child, but decision-making rights and parenting time rights are no longer tied together.
+The law provides that a parent who has not been granted significant decision-making activities will still be entitled to reasonable parenting time with the child, but decision-making rights and parenting time rights are no longer tied together.

 Best Interest Factors